malware-d/template/HackTheBox-Forest/test.md

 Nmap done: 1 IP address (1 host up) scanned in 89.26 seconds

 ```
+In the nmap output we have a lot information.
+For the moment keep in mind that machine is leaked the dns name: **htb.local**.
+So I put in */etc/hosts* the name of forest.htb.local.

 Let’s make some mental notes about the scan results:
 * Port 53, 88 is open now, looks like this is a Domain Controller.
-* The nmap scan leaks the domain and hostname: htb.local and FOREST.htb.local.
+* The nmap scan leaks the domain and hostname: **htb.local** and **FOREST.htb.local**.
 Similarly, the SMB OS nmap scan leaks the operating system: Windows Server 2016 Standard 14393.
 * Port 389 is running LDAP.
 We’ll need to query it for any useful information.
 Same goes for SMB.
 * Port 5985 opens, which means if I can find credentials for a user through SMB or LDAP, I might be able to get a an get a shell over WinRM.

+##Enumeration

+###LDAP